 This hold works best for full-term babies.
 Some new mothers have trouble guiding the baby's mouth to their breast in this hold.
 If you have had a cesarean birth (C-section), your baby may put too much pressure on your stomach in this hold.

-Here's is a how to do cradle hold:
+Here's how to do the cradle hold:

 SIDE LYING POSITION